-Growing up in Canada, I have always been very privileged from the minute I was born.
-I am extremely blessed to have two hardworking parents, a nice home, food on the table, and an education; receiving all of the basic fundamentals that will help me strive for my future.
-Unfortunately, millions out there today are still struggling to receive these basic fundamentals, thus it is about time to change that.
+Growing up in Canada, I have been very privileged from the minute I was born.
+I have been blessed with the accessibility to education, healthcare, clean water, food, and shelter; receiving all of life’s basic fundamentals that will help me strive for my future.
+Unfortunately, millions out there today do not have the access to these core fundamentals, thus it is about time to change that.
 Back in grade nine, I remember I was shown a documentary on poverty across the globe.
-Heavily emphasizing on poverty in Africa, that is when I knew I wanted to embark on a mission trip there, one day.
+Heavily emphasizing on poverty in Africa, that is when I knew I wanted to embark on a volunteer trip.
 I specifically had my mind set on Kenya because for as long as I can remember, there was something about Kenya that drew my attention.
-I do not know what it was-or is- but I do know that with my heart and soul, I need to be there.
-In high school, it was difficult for me to find a platform to go with because there were no opportunities to go on mission trips through my school.
-Thus, I decided to wait for when I was a little older to embark on a mission trip to Africa.
+With my heart and soul, I need to be there.

 ME to WE is an innovative social enterprise that provides products that make an impact, empowering people to change the world with their everyday consumer choices.
 ME to WE measures the bottom line by the people empowered and the lives transformed.

 Living ME to WE means working together to create sustainable change, and making a difference with everything you do—from choosing travel that leaves a positive footprint on the planet, to making purchases that give back

 After receiving my mother’s blessings, on June 9th, 2016, I am glad to say I have officially booked a spot on the next ME to WE Kenya University trip for May of 2017.
 I am so ecstatic and extremely blessed to be given this opportunity that just thinking about it gives me butterflies!

 To conclude, I hope WE, as a whole, begin to empower one another, give to those who need it most, and change the world to make it a better place.